ifrost/crashme/README.md

 ### Track and persist state of tabs

 The idea is to track active tabs and last active pings + stop tracking when tab closes correctly.
 Based on that info if the tab stopped sending pings + it was not closed correctly we assume it's frozen or crashed.

-[//]: # (Web worker may be killed immediately after the tab crashes.
-Tested in Chrome and sometimes the worker lived a few seconds after a crash &#40;allowing to report that tab is not responsive&#41;.
-However, in many cases the worker would be terminated immediately on just milliseconds after the crash failing to report on time.
-Once the worker is killed there's no way to recover that a tab crashed)

-[//]: # ()
-[//]: # (To mitigate the above problem an additional storage can be used to save when was the last timestamp a tab was alive:)

-[//]: # (- The tab can create an entry in the storage indicating it became alive. )

-[//]: # (- The tab can save the current timestamp on to the entry on regular basis to indicate it's still alive. )

-[//]: # (- The tab can also remove the entry altogether when it's properly closed. )

-[//]: # (- An additional process can check all entries in the storage and if the last timestamp is greater than a given threshold it reports the tab stopped responding.)

-[//]: # ()
-[//]: # (The additional process mentioned above can be a worker, though in practice it can also live in any active tab.)

 Detection would consist of following components: